ErikCH/DevYouTubeList/README.md

 # Amazing Developers On YouTube
-> A curated list of amazing development YouTube channels.
+> A curated list of amazing development channels on YouTube.
+These include web development, back-end development, front-end development live coders and more!

 - [Amazing Developers Of YouTube](#amazing-developers-of-youtube)